 2017, for us, was full of traveling during bad weather.
 It was a frustrating experience, and another one that was/is completely out of our control.
 One thing I learned from the experience was to give myself an extra day on each trip.
 We tend to do extended weekends or short getaways because my husband hates to miss work, but the reality is when we only have 3-4 days in a city, having 1-2 days of bad weather can ruin the entire trip!

 If bad weather gives you pre-travel anxiety, check out the local rain and temperature averages BEFORE booking your trip.
 Research rainy seasons and hurricane seasons.
 Knowing what to expect before forking over your money or setting an itinerary can help quelch vacation nerves.
 While rates in the Caribbean and Mexico are drastically lower during hurricane season, imagine how you’d feel if your plans were changed or your trip was interrupted.

 Make alternative plans in case weather derails your trip.
 Have a list of indoor attractions nearby that will work in case you have to cancel walking tours, hiking tours, or sightseeing.
 Don’t be like me, sitting in a hotel under a tornado watch, looking for things to do away from rainy New Orleans. 😉

 Most people worry about money, to some degree or another.
 So spending hundreds OR thousands of dollars on a trip. and then wondering if everything will go as planned, can bring on anxiety.

 However, I’m all for using credit card points to your advantage.
 I don’t stress (much) about the cost of travel since we began travel hacking (a.k.a. using credit card points and sign-up bonuses to pay for airline tickets and hotel stays).
-You can find out more about that HERE and HERE.
+Learn more about how we haven’t paid for a flight in 3 years.